clydeio/clydeio/README.md

 # Documentation

-See the `doc` folder to learn more about ClydeIO.
+Read the [wiki](https://github.com/clydeio/clyde/wiki) section to learn more about ClydeIO.

 # License